June 23, 2021

 - Be cautious about eating fish caught in water where a harmful algae bloom has occurred.
 Toxins are concentrated in the liver.
 So avoid consuming the liver, kidneys and other organs of fish caught in an area affected by potentially harmful algae.

 Residents are encouraged to contact the Spills Action Center at 1-800-268-6060 to report any new potentially harmful algae blooms.
 If possible take pictures of an active bloom as this may help identify the type of algae.
-This way the location and number of blooms can be monitored.

 For more information about harmful algal blooms including blue-green algae, visit our Recreational Water page or call 1-800-660-5853.
 You can also connect with us on Facebook and Twitter @LGLHealthUnit for important public health updates.